-If needed, additional cloud provisioning nodes (section 5.2 of the Administrator Manual) can be configured by assigning the provisioning role to cloud nodes, along with appropriate nodegroups (page 207 of the Administrator Manual) values, in order to create a provisioning hierarchy.
+If needed, additional cloud provisioning nodes (section 5.2 of the Administrator Manual) can be configured by assigning the provisioning role to cloud nodes, along with appropriate nodegroups (page 225 of the Administrator Manual) values, in order to create a provisioning hierarchy.

 Similarly to how it is done in AWS, the creation and configuration of regular cloud node objects in Azure is conveniently carried out by cloning another regular cloud node, from one of the default cloud nodes already created by the cluster extension wizard (section 5.2).
-A clickpath to do this cloning in Bright View is:
+A navigation path to do this cloning in Base View is:

+'''

-$Devices \rightarrow Cloud Nodes \rightarrow < cloud node hostname > \rightarrow \downarrow Clone$
+Devices > Cloud Nodes > < cloud node hostname > Clone

+'''